-FITCE.be is the Belgian forum for the ICT & Media professionals' community to exchange views and acquire insight in new developments and challenges related to technical, regulatory, societal and economical aspects of ICT & Media technologies and services.
+FITCE.be is the forum for digital professionals to exchange views and acquire insight in new developments and challenges related to technical, regulatory, societal and economical aspects of ICT & Media technologies and services.

 FITCE.be is open to:

-- Professionals with university (or equivalent) education from the ICT sector
+- Professionals with university (or equivalent) education from the ICT & Media sector

 Companies, associations, institutions

 - Industry, organisations and professional associations in the ICT & Media domains

 - Universities and other institutions of higher education

 FITCE.be activitiesSeminars – networking - exchange of views & debate on ICT, Internet & Media topics: